top of page

 THE COMMAND STAFF

-Colonel Brandon Young
+Brandon Young

-Lieutenant Colonel Williams, Assistant Chief Deputy, serves as the Chief Operations Officer for the Sheriff's Office.
-He oversees the operation of Detention Center Security, Support Services, Court Security, and the Law Enforcement Divisions.
-Lieutenant Colonel Williams joined the Sheriff’s Office in 1998.
-During his 26+ year career with the Sheriff’s Office, he has held every rank from Deputy to Lieutenant Colonel, to include being appointed as a Master Deputy prior to receiving his first ranked promotion.
-He is a graduate of Virginia Western Community College and Radford University.
-Lieutenant Colonel Williams began his career as a Deputy within the Detention Center.
+John “Doug” Williams serves as the Chief Deputy (Operations) for the Sheriff's Office.
+Chief Deputy Williams is the Chief Operations Officer and oversees the operation of each of the four major divisions of the Sheriff’s Office which includes Detention Center Security, Support Services, Court Security, and Law Enforcement Services.
+Chief Deputy Williams joined the Sheriff’s Office in 1998.
+During his career with the Sheriff’s Office, he has held every rank from Deputy to Lieutenant Colonel, to include being appointed as a Master Deputy prior to receiving his first ranked promotion.
+He holds an Associate in Science, Business degree from Virginia Western Community College and a Bachelor of Business Administration from Radford University.
+Chief Deputy Williams began his career as a Deputy within the Detention Center.
 He remained in this position for six years before being appointed as a Master Deputy and becoming responsible for training new deputies.
 After three years of working in this capacity, he received his first promotion to the rank of Sergeant, Accreditation Manager.
-In this role, he maintained the various agency certifications to include; the Department of Corrections (DOC), American Correctional Association (ACA), and National Commission on Correctional Health Care (NCCHC).
+In this role, he maintained the various agency certifications to include the Department of Corrections (DOC), American Correctional Association (ACA), and National Commission on Correctional Health Care (NCCHC).
 In addition, he worked toward achieving the Virginia Law Enforcement Professional Standards Commission (VLEPSC) certification, which he achieved for the agency in 2013 with the assistance of [former] Deputy Antonio Hash.
 Also, while in this role, he became a DCJS certified General Instructor and Firearms Instructor for the Cardinal Criminal Justice Academy.
 In 2014, he was promoted to the rank of Lieutenant and was assigned as a Watch Commander for one of the four detention center security shifts.
 He remained in this role for five years.
 Following his assignment as Watch Commander, he was transferred to the Classification section, where he worked as the Classification supervisor for nearly two years.
 After working in Classification, he was assigned as the Assistant Services Division Commander, where he later earned the rank of Captain following a restructuring of the Sheriff’s Office ranking system.
 He served in this role for nearly two years before being promoted to the rank of Major and becoming the Services Division Commander.
-After two years in this role, he was promoted to his current rank of Lieutenant Colonel and is now serving as the Assistant Chief Deputy.
+After two years in this role, he was promoted to his current rank of Lieutenant Colonel and is now serving as the Chief Deputy (Operations).

-Lt.
 James Murphy

 Chief of Staff (COS), James Murphy began his career in law enforcement in 2005 with the Roanoke City Sheriff’s Office.
 He began as a Deputy in the Roanoke City Adult Detention Center, earning the ranks of Master Deputy, Deputy II, and eventually Sergeant over the Bravo Platoon.
 As a certified personal trainer, COS Murphy used his skills to facilitate a gym being built in the facility as well as starting a Lawfit Team that competed regionally and nationally.
 As a Sergeant, COS Murphy was placed over background investigations and recruiting.
 He was later promoted to Administrative Lieutenant where he eventually became, the Chief of Staff.
 A few accomplishments include certifications from the Virginia Sheriff’s Association, REID Interviewing and Interrogations, Background Investigations, FBI Interviewing and Interrogations, IPMBA Police Cyclist school, PREA Investigation, and more.
 He also serves as a General Instructor, Firearms Instructor, and Use of Force Instructor.
 COS Murphy is from Rayville, Louisiana.
 He graduated from the University of Louisiana at Monroe with a Bachelor of Science degree in Construction Management.
 There, he met his wife Wendy, who he’s been married to for 20 years.
 COS Murphy and Wendy have three children; one daughter and two boys.
 He is active in the community, teaching a Women’s Only Boot camp & a Women’s Self-Defense class at the Kirk Family YMCA.
 COS Murphy has also been a part of the Cave Spring Football team coaching the running backs and the defensive backs for the program.

-Major Angela Traynham
+Major Angela Millington

-Major Traynham serves as the Chief Support Services Officer for the Sheriff's Office.
+Major Millington serves as the Chief Support Services Officer for the Sheriff's Office.
 Prior to joining the Sheriff's Office she served in the United States Air Force as an Aerospace Controls and Warning Systems Operator.
 She began her career at the Sheriff’s Office in 2003 and has held many roles to include: Records Supervisor, Accreditation Manager, Mental Health Coordinator, Classification Supervisor, Resident Programs and Re-Entry Coordinator, and the Assistant Chief Support Services Officer.
 In 2022 she oversaw the implementation of the (R.) I.G.N.I.T.E. programming (Residents Individually Growing Naturally and Intentionally Through Education) at the Roanoke City Adult Detention Center.
 She is a graduate of Virginia Western Community College and a Department of Criminal Justice Services Instructor.
 She has earned instructor certifications in Mental Health First Aid, Disability Awareness, Mental Health Awareness, How Being Trauma Informed Improves Criminal Justice System Responses, and Crisis Intervention Training.

 Major Brian McDaniel